What Do Insurance Adjuster, Examiner, or Investigator Do?

 - StrataCare StrataWare eReview

-Those who work as an Insurance Adjuster, Examiner, or Investigator sometimes switch careers to one of these choices:
+Career changers with experience as an Insurance Adjuster, Examiner, or Investigator sometimes find work in one of the following fields:

 References: